 Peer Social Skills Programs

-We run an intensive multidisciplinary early intervention group program, 2018 Little Steps Kindy and other term based group programs.
-We run a 2018 Sensory Connections January Summer Group Program We also run holiday programs during the year during school term breaks.
+We run an intensive multidisciplinary early intervention program, Little Steps Kindy and other term based peer programs.
+We run January Intensive Summer Programs We also run holiday programs during the year during school term breaks.
 Outside of these programs we provide opportunities for peer based sessions through the matching of children into social peer sessions according to their developmental levels and goal areas.

 Health Scheme Rebates Available